Nursing Ausbildung in Germany For International Students (2026 Guide)

 Bachelor’s Degree in Nursing in Germany

-Students who wish to have more employment alternatives and, consequently, a stronger intellectual foundation can also get a bachelor’s degree in nursing.
+Students who wish to have more employment alternatives and a stronger intellectual foundation can get a bachelor’s degree in nursing.

 Time frame: three to four years